Benefits of Social Media for the Public Sector in 2023

 As officials and Governments use social media more, the public will be able to see the difference between real and fake news more easily.
 This stops the spread of misinformation and scarcity being used on the general public.

 We had the opportunity to ask Andrew Smith, a consistent digital innovator and one of the first UK practitioners to exploit email (1991), the World Wide Web (1994) and Twitter (2007) to understand - Why is it critical for public sector professionals to use social media effectively?

 Engage Your Audience with Content They Will Actually Like

 Public sector organisations have to communicate with a variety of audiences, but now you can discover how to create targeted content that will engage them with ease.
-Book your place onto our Creating Content to Engage your Audience training course to avoid missing out on expert advice and insights.
+See our range of Service Improvement training courses to develop stronger services and relationships with your users.